Young Warriors Cricket Club to participate in Speakers National T20 Cup

 Manager: Anil Beharry

-Kaieteur News – A young Berbician girl in her mid 20s, Renda Henry, hung herself last week with her bed sheet in the... more
+Kaieteur News – There are two things that I look forward to.
+I love walking my dog on the Georgetown seawall and I... more

-Kaieteur News – The funeral parlours are doing brisk business as a result of the pandemic.
-Four more COVID-19 deaths... more
+Kaieteur News – The Public Service Appellate Tribunal is running a notice in the newspapers advising public servants... more

-By Sir Ronald Sanders Kaieteur News – At a meeting of the Permanent Council of the Organization of American States... more
+By Sir Ronald Sanders Kaieteur News – A commentary, published on March 8 by Camillo Gonsalves, a Minister of the Government... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.